 Tangible fixed assets are reported at their acquisition cost with deductions for depreciation and possible impairment.
 The acquisition cost includes expenses directly attributable to the acquisition of the asset.
 Depending on which alternative is suitable, additional expenses are added to the carrying amount of the asset or are reported as a separate asset only if it is probable that future financial advantages associated with the asset will benefit the Group and if the acquisition cost of the asset can be ascertained in a reliable manner.
 All other forms of repairs and maintenance shall be reported as costs in the income statement during the period in which they are incurred.
 Straight-line depreciation is conducted over three to ten years, which is estimated to be the asset's useful life.
 Assets' residual value and useful life are tested and adjusted as necessary.
-An asset's carrying amount is immediately written down to its recoverable amount if the asset's carrying amount and are reported in the income statement.
+An asset's carrying amount is immediately written down to its recoverable amount if the asset's carrying amount exceeds its estimated recoverable amount.
+On divestment, gains and losses are determined by comparing the sales proceeds and the carrying amount and are reported in the income statement.